HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 difference.

 Using observation 000128000 as an example, we determine the path to the relevant pre-generated RMF.
-We only expect a single file, and include a validity check to ensure that this does not change in future versions of the archive:
+We only expect a single file and include a validity check to ensure that this does not change in future versions of the archive:

 ```{code-cell} python